Nimisha987/hackathon/README.md

 ## 🌍 Vision

-We envision a future where everyone, regardless of location or income, can access affordable, quality healthcare using just a phone. **CureCare** is not just a tech platform; it's a movement toward **health equity** powered by **AI**.
+We envision a future where everyone, regardless of location or income, can access affordable, quality healthcare using just a phone. **CuraCare** is not just a tech platform; it's a movement toward **health equity** powered by **AI**.

 ---

 ## 🤝 Contributions Welcome

-Have ideas to improve CureCare?
+Have ideas to improve CuraCare?
 We welcome collaborators — whether you're a medical expert, ML developer, or UI/UX designer.

 ## 📫 Contact